 Pain and worry

-Having a cervical sample taken can be uncomfortable or even painful for some women, and receiving an abnormal smear result can be a source of worry and anxiety.
-It is important to talk to your smear taker about how you’re feeling.
+Having a cervical sample taken can be uncomfortable or even painful for some women, and receiving an abnormal result can be a source of worry and anxiety.
+It is important to talk to your health provider about how you’re feeling.
 Remember, you can always take a support person with you when you have your sample taken, and you have a choice who takes your test.